LocalPolicy signing-key creation and management

 X must have a specific value

-So, for instance, for “personalised” signatures, the certificate constraints will contain “ECID must exist”, and for “global” signatures, it will contain “ECID must not exist”.
+For instance, for “personalised” signatures, the certificate constraints will contain “ECID must exist” and for “global” signatures, it will contain “ECID must not exist”.
 These constraints are designed to ensure that all Image4 files signed by a given key must conform to certain requirements to avoid erroneous signed Image4 manifest generation.

 rpnh) stored in the Secure Storage Component on that Mac.
 The